UniMS/SMS-API/docs/3-seeder.md

 sequelize db:seed:undo:all
 ```

-4. Run your new seeder.
+4. Run all previous seeders and new seeder.

 ```
 sequelize db:seed:all